 Lynchburg is a larger medium-sized city located in the state of Virginia.
 With a population of 79,812 people and 24 constituent neighborhoods, Lynchburg is the 14th largest community in Virginia.

-Unlike some cities, Lynchburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lynchburg are a mix of both white- and blue-collar jobs.
-Overall, Lynchburg is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lynchburg who work in office and administrative support (14.11%), sales jobs (10.93%), and management occupations (8.50%).
+Lynchburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lynchburg is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Lynchburg who work in office and administrative support (13.53%), sales jobs (9.54%), and teaching (7.96%).

-The per capita income in Lynchburg in 2010 was $21,236, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $84,944 for a family of four.
+The per capita income in Lynchburg in 2010 was $21,650, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $86,600 for a family of four.
 However, Lynchburg contains both very wealthy and poor people as well.

 Lynchburg is an extremely ethnically-diverse city.
 The people who call Lynchburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynchburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lynchburg include German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Lynchburg is English.
 Other important languages spoken here include Spanish and African languages.